paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 - Blog notes about the avancement of the project.

-- One article presenting Transonic and the Join Python Accelerators project submitted to the Journal of Open Source Software.
+- One article presenting Transonic and the Joint Python Accelerators project submitted to the Journal of Open Source Software.

 - Documentation of Transonic and of the demo package, targetting both